Manuale Tipografico III - Enrico Tallone et al.

 Carlo Magnani, “Ricordanze di un cartaio”; Luigi Manias, “Il Tallone di carta”; Yves Bonnefoy, “Notre juge, notre complice”; Guido Ceronetti, “Alberi e carta”; Maria Gioia Tavoni, “Osservazioni sulla lapide bolognese del XIV secolo”; Angelo Tajani, “La filigrana, il primo marchio di fabbrica”; Franco Mariani, “La filigrana, silenziosa testimone del tempo”; Carlo Antinori, “Giambattista Bodoni e la carta”; Toshiharu Kano, “L’Oriente e la carta”; Oliviero Diliberto, “Il corpo dei libri”; Luigi Manias, “Il libro ecologico”, Andrea Kerbaker, “La legge di Murphy”; Mauro Chiabrando, “Nel nome della tinta”; Enrico Tallone, “I profumi del divino liquore”.

 Neither monotype nor linotype are used.
-Tallone Press also do not print from plastic plates (photopolymer), which are derived from digital compositions.
-These typesetting systems from a keyboard are improperly passed off as manual typography.
+These typesetting systems from a keyboard are often passed off as manual typography.

-The number of movable types handled for the typesetting of this book, make it an exceptional endeavor in the contemporary printing scene.
+The number of movable types handled for the manual typesetting of this book, makes it an exceptional endeavor in contemporary fine printing.

 Data sheet